-FORMAL STAGE: Complaints not resolved in the Informal Stage must be submitted in writing by the student
+FORMAL STAGE: Complaints not resolved in the Informal Stage must be submitted in writing by the student to the Campus Associate Dean of Academic Affairs.
+Please note that you cannot move to the FORMAL STAGE

 WHAT HAPPENS NEXT?

 - 1) The faculty member against whom the complaint has been filed will be given an opportunity to respond in writing. - 2) Based on your submitted complaint and other relevant material, the Associate Dean of Academic Affairs may make a decision on the matter or refer the complaint to a campus Academic Complaint Appeal Committee for a recommended resolution.
 If that is the case: - a.
 The campus Academic Complaint Appeal Committee will be convened within two weeks of the filed complaint. - b.
 The campus Academic Complaint Appeal Committee shall forward its written recommendation within 72 hours of the close of its deliberations to the campus Associate Dean of Academic Affairs. - c.
 The campus Associate Dean of Academic Affairs may accept, reject, or modify the recommendation of the campus Academic Complaint Appeal Committee. - 3) The decision of the appropriate Associate Dean of Academic Affairs is forwarded to you by certified mail. - 4) You have the right to appeal the decision of the Associate Dean of Academic Affairs. - 5) If you choose to appeal the decision of the Associate Dean of Academic Affairs, you must do so within 7 days of the receipt of the certified letter. - 6) If you choose to appeal the decision of the Associate Dean of Academic Affairs, you must do so in written form to the campus Dean of Academic Affairs. - 7) The decision of the campus Dean of Academic Affairs is final. - 8) If your complaint is related to violations of ACEND standards, you may contact Academy of Nutrition and Dietetics, 120S Riverside Plaza, Chicago, IL 60606, 312-899-0400, ext.
 5400.